hewisaurus/PrancingTurtle/GettingStarted.md

 ### Hangfire - a background job execution framework
 PT uses Hangfire to coordinate a series of background tasks and the existing Quartz.NET tasks will be moved to Hangfire in the future.
 As long as you configure a working MySQL/MariaDB server within the web project's **ConnectionStrings.config** file, the Hangfire database will be created automatically.

+## Information specific to individual projects

+### AutoExtracter

+To run this project (rather than debug it), first you need to configure the settings for the application itself.
+These are located within the **AutoExtracterAsync.exe.config** file that sits alongside the executable.
+The key values to modify are:
+ * watchFolder (the folder to watch for incoming .zip files)
+ * extractionFolder (the folder that the logs should be extracted into - this is the watch folder for the parser)
+ * archiveFolder (the folder to move the archive to once it has been extracted)
+ * PTGalera connection string (similar to the web project)

+ The **archiveFolder** value should have a trailing backslash (\) but the **watchFolder** and **extractionFolder** values should not.

+These folders must all exist before the application runs, or it will exit.